Finding Aids for Historic Images of Buildings in the UK and Ireland

 - Tracks in Time: The

-Leeds Tithe Map Project: West Yorkshire Archive Service aims to
+Leeds Tithe Map Project: West Yorkshire Archive Service provides

-provide online access to fifty-eight historic tithe maps which together
+online access to fifty-eight historic tithe maps which together span

 - Twixt Aire and